YevheniiKilovyi/cinema-app/README.md

 * create/update/remove a movie session / getting list of available sessions
 * completing order / getting a history of all user orders
 * creating shopping cart, add a product to movie cart, getting a shopping cart by user
-* finding user by an e-mail
+* finding a user by an e-mail
 * logout system

 # Structure of the project